Skip to content

 Earning zero interest on your business bank account?
 Open a savings account!

-Interest rates have risen rapidly over the past few months – and with the Bank of England base rate (aka the Bank Rate) now at the 5% mark, and set to increase further, surely this is good news if you have cash in your business bank account?
+Interest rates have risen rapidly over the past few months.
+With the Bank of England base rate (aka the Bank Rate) now at the 5% mark (September 2024), surely this is good news if you have cash in your business bank account?

 Well, not if all of your spare funds are sitting in a business current account!